JoeyyScott/general-gielinor-game/README.md

 ### Project Inception

-1. This project was created using [GitHub](https://github.com) and Code Institutes project template [here](https://github.com/Code-Institute-Org/gitpod-full-template) by clicking "Use this template".
+1. This project was created using [GitHub](https://github.com) and Code Institute's project template [here](https://github.com/Code-Institute-Org/gitpod-full-template) by clicking "Use this template".
-2. I named this project "general-gielinor game" as it is the name of the quiz on the website.
+2. I named this project "general-gielinor-game" as it is the name of the quiz on the website.
 3. Once the repository had been created I clicked the "Gitpod" button which is a Firefox extension ([here](https://addons.mozilla.org/en-GB/firefox/addon/gitpod/)) that creates a workspace within GitPod which is where I coded the project.
 4. Following [Code Institute's](https://codeinstitute.net/) lessons the 4 main commands I used were:
     + ```git status``` (which allows me to check which files have been modified and if any are ready to be committed)